Share This Post

 Why did the police pull me over for DUI?

 Police officers that handle DUI (Driving Under the Influence) cases are supposed to be trained according to NHTSA standards.
-NHTSA is the “National Highway Traffic Safety Administration“, and are responsible for safety on the nation’s roads.
+NHTSA is the “National Highway Traffic Safety Administration“, and is responsible for safety on the nation’s roads.
 NHTSA has funded and helped conduct studies to validate various roadside testing, and have come up with the scientifically validated standardized field sobriety tests (the only ones that are validated by scientific studies), and have had law enforcement collect data in thousands of cases to see why people are most likely to be stopped, and what blood alcohol level, if any, that correlates with, over a large sample population.
 Why did the police pull me over for DUI?
-Usually, it’s for a NHTSA identified reason that has some connection to DUI.
+Usually, it’s for an NHTSA identified reason that has some articulable connection to DUI.

 Orange County Police Training for DUI.